jianxiaoguo/website/content/en/docs/applications/managing-app-volumes.md

     volumes:create           create a volume for the application volumes:list             list volumes in the application
-    volumes:delete           delete a volume from the application volumes:mount            mount a volume to process of the application volumes:unmount          unmount a volume from process of the application
+    volumes:delete           delete a volume from the application volumes:client           the client used to manage volume files volumes:mount            mount a volume to process of the application volumes:unmount          unmount a volume from process of the application